Ford-Robert/spotify_songs/README.md

 ## Statement on LLM usage

-Most of the Text was written using ChatGPT4o
+Most of the Text was written using ChatGPT4o, and the full text logs can be found in `other/llm`